NewGlad/sample-rag/README.md

 While embedding-based semantic search with top_n document retrieval is a popular approach, it is not ideal for this project due to the nature of the queries we expect.
 Test queries include:

 1. **Exact filtering by product details:**
-   - Example: "How much does the XBO 4000 W/HS XL OFR weigh?"
+   - Example: `"How much does the XBO 4000 W/HS XL OFR weigh?"`
 2. **Complex numeric filters:**
-   - Example: "Give me all lamps with at least 1500W and a lifetime of more than 3000 hours."
+   - Example: `"Give me all lamps with at least 1500W and a lifetime of more than 3000 hours."`
 3. **Order and aggregation queries:**
-   - Example: "What is the smallest unit I can order?"
+   - Example: `"What is the smallest unit I can order?"`
 4. **Exact matching with identifiers:**
-   - Example: "Which luminaire has the SCIP number dd2ddf15-037b-4473-8156-97498e721fb3?"
+   - Example: `"Which luminaire has the SCIP number dd2ddf15-037b-4473-8156-97498e721fb3?"`

 Semantic search that simply retrieves a fixed number of top documents based on similarity would not suffice for these cases because:

 - **Exact filtering is required:** The queries often involve precise matching and numeric comparisons.
 - **Advanced data operations:** The solution needs to handle queries that require filtering by thresholds and computing min/max values.

-The chosen approach is to **parse PDF documents** and store their contents in a database.
+The chosen approach is to parse PDF documents and store their contents in a database in structural form.
 This allows the LLM to leverage SQL queries over the structured data or read the entire document from the file system if needed.

 ## How It Works